 Section 162(m) of the Code generally disallows a tax deduction for any publicly-held corporation for individual compensation exceeding \$1 million in any taxable year payable to certain executive officers, subject to certain grandfathering rules for compensation arrangements in effect prior to January 1, 2018 and not materially modified thereafter.
-The Compensation Committee be subtracted and will continue to authorize and million payments that are limited, in full or in part, as to tax deduction payments that are limited, in full or in part, as to tax deduction grandfathering rules regularly considers the accounting implications of significant compensation elections, especially in connection with decisions that relate to our equity plans and programs.
-If accounting standards change, the Company may revise certain programs to appropriately align accounting expenses of our equity avards with our overall executive compensation plainsophy and objectives.
+The Compensation Committee believes that its primary responsibility is to provide a compensation program that attracts, retains and rewards the executive officers and other key employees that are important to the Company's success.
+Accordingly, the Compensation Committee has authorized and will continue to authorize compensation payments that are limited, in full or in part, as to tax deductibility.
+The Compensation Committee regularly considers the accounting implications of significant compensation decisions, especially in connection with decisions that relate to our equity plans and programs.
+If accounting standards change, the Company may revise certain programs to appropriately align accounting expenses of our equity awards with our overall executive compensation philosophy and objectives.